ladas-larry/aab/frontend/content/guides/english-speaking-steuerberater-berlin.md

 Hire a tax advisor when...

 - **You have a complicated tax situation**
-    For example, you have income from multiple countries, income from multiple sources, or problems that tax software can't solve.
+    For example, you have income from multiple countries, income from multiple sources (rental, investmens, stock options), or problems that tax software can't solve.
 - **You want someone to take care of everything**
     They can talk with the *[[Finanzamt]]*, and do all your taxes for you.
 You don't have to do anything.
 This makes your life much easier.
 - **You are [starting a business](/guides/start-a-business-in-germany)**